Piano/Keyboard Audition Information

 - If submitting the video through our page on GetAccetpd.com, go to https://app.getacceptd.com/ucdenver.
 Then choose your Program Group (emphasis area) and Program (instrument).
 Click “Get Started!”.
 Follow the registration instructions to create your account and upload your video.
 Please note that it costs $30 to submit an audition video through Acceptd.

-- Live auditions typically take 20-30 minutes and will take place in the Arts Building on the Auraria Campus.
+Live auditions typically take 20-30 minutes and will take place in the Arts Building on the Auraria Campus.
 The audition will consist of sight-reading and a short demonstration of the pieces described above.
-The audition will also feature an opportunity for the prospective student to ask questions regarding the program, applied lessons, ensemble placement, etc. Sight-reading will be assessed during the audition using two methods:
+The audition will also be an opportunity for the prospective student to ask questions regarding the program, applied lessons, ensemble placement, etc. Sight-reading will be assessed during the audition using two methods:

 - Read short grand staff excerpts.